siegesmund/SwiftDDP/README.md

-# SwiftDDP: A DDP Client for written in Swift
+# SwiftDDP: A DDP Client for Meteor written in Swift

 ## Why?
 There are already two great DDP clients for iOS: [ObjectiveDDP](https://github.com/boundsj/ObjectiveDDP), and [Meteor iOS](https://github.com/martijnwalraven/meteor-ios).
 Why a third?